PecanProject/betydbdoc-dataentry/bulk_upload.md

     <button class="js-copy-btn" data="yields_by_doi.csv">Copy to clipboard</button>
     ---------------------------------------------------------------------------------------------------------------------

-    Use this template if you are uploading yield data and you wish to specify the citation in the file by doi.
+    Use this template if you are uploading yield data and you wish to specify the citation in the file by its Digital Object Identifier (DOI).

     Again, if you do not have data for all of the columns listed in the template, or if you plan to specify some of the data